-The information included on this map has been compiled from a variety of sources and is subject to cheange without forlies.
-King County makes no representations or warratties, express or implied, as to accuracy, completeness, limeliness, or rights to the use of such information.
-This document is not intended for use as a survey product.
-King County shall not be label for any general, special, indirect, includential, or consequential demages including, but not infinited to, lost revenues or obstances and the product of this map or information contained on this map.
-Any sale of this map or information on this map.
-Any sale of this map or information on this map.
-File when Erklesoulore RecoveryelloSOLIDSVARROLLITURE IBP-LincoinCounty/GlS-MappingWest Lincoin Project Bies mad
+The information included on this map has been compiled from a variety of sources and is subject to change without notice.
+King County makes document is not intended for use as a survey product.
+King County shall not be liable for any general, special, indirect, incidential, or consequential damages including, but not limited to, lost revenues or best profils resulting from the use or misuse of the information contained on this map.
+Any sale of this map or information on this map completeness, imeliars, express or implied, as to accuracy, completeness, imeliars, or infairs to the use of such information.
+The document is not intended for use as a survey product.
+King County shall not be libile for any general, special, infrired include consequential documents.